jonatasfernandespimenta/ChatSystem/README.md

 # Chat System
 ## Using NodeJS, ReactJS and Socket.Io
+This is my first project using WebSockets, hope you all like it, it's kinda basic but it works. 😉
 <p align="center" style="display: flex; align-items: center; justify-content: space-around">
   <img src="https://walde.co/wp-content/uploads/2016/09/nodejs_logo.png" alt="nodejs" width="150">